Step-by-Step Redis Cluster Slot Migration Guide

 Redis Cluster partitions the keyspace across 16,384 deterministic hash slots.
 Horizontal scaling requires redistributing these slots across newly provisioned or underutilized nodes without disrupting live traffic.
 Because the architecture relies on a decentralized gossip protocol and strict key hashing, any misalignment during the handoff triggers MOVED or ASK redirect storms that can exhaust connection pools and degrade application latency.
 Executing a Zero-Downtime Slot Migration requires treating the operation as a stateful, multi-phase transition rather than a bulk data transfer.
 The following guide details production-tested diagnostics, CLI orchestration, client-side resilience patterns, and CI/CD gating for Redis 6.2+ and 7.x environments.

-Pre-Migration Diagnostics & Baseline Validation
+Pre-Migration Diagnostics and Baseline Validation

 Before initiating any topology change, establish a deterministic health baseline.
 Uneven memory distribution, CPU saturation, or orphaned slots will amplify migration latency and increase the probability of partial failures.

-- Verify Slot Ownership & Topology Consistency
+1. Verify Slot Ownership and Topology Consistency

 redis-cli -h <any-master> -p <port> --cluster check <any-master>:<port>